ietf-wg-acme/acme/draft-ietf-acme-acme.md

 Note that authentication via signed JWS request bodies implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.
-For example, a CA might consider account resources sensitive because they reveal clients' email addresses.
+Examples of resources that a CA might consider sensitive include:

-Or the CA might consider order-list resources (in the "orders" field of an account object) to be sensitive because they reveal which certificates were issued by the same account.
+* Account resources, since they contain email addresses

+* Order resources, since they reveal correlations among identifiers

+* Authorization resources, since they reveal potentially sensitive identifiers (currently only domain names, but possibly things like email addresses or telephone numbers in the future)

+To allow clients to fetch the value of sensitive resources, servers MUST treat a POST request with an empty JSON object ({}) as the payload of the JWS in the same way as a GET request (in terms of idempotency, etc.), except that it may also be allowed for sensitive resources  If a server receives a GET request to a resource that it considers sensitive, then it MUST return an error with status 405 "Method Not Allowed".
+The client SHOULD then retry the request as an authenticated POST request with an empty payload (as described above).

 If the client sends a JWS signed with an algorithm that the server does not support, then the server MUST return an error with status code 400 (Bad Request)